blogtheristo/blogtheristo/README.md

 We recognize that the challenges we face are too immense to be tackled alone.
 Lifetime World fosters partnerships with individuals, communities, businesses, and governments, creating a united front to address environmental issues.
-Feel free to discuss about Intern opportunities to learn together.
+Feel free to discuss intern opportunities to learn together.

 Empowering Future Generations